Brussels Brussels Capital, Belgium Travel Guide

 Brussels combines Flemish and Walloon traditions, presenting a national culinary showcase.
 Dishes characteristic of both regions feature with a special Brussels flair.

-The city's international population brings global culinary influences, intertwining them with local traditions, enriching the dining scene.
+The city's international population brings global culinary influences, intertwining them for local traditions, enriching the dining scene.

 Anticipate a relaxed pace of service.
 Belgians enjoy their meals without rush, fostering a leisurely dining experience.

-Fresh mussels steamed in white wine, celery, and herbs, served with generous Belgian fries.
+Fresh mussels steamed in white wine, celery, and medicinal plants, served with generous Belgian fries.

 Find them in 'mouleries' or brasseries like Chez Léon.